 A good communications plan is a vital subsidiary of any project plan and critical to project success.
 But how do you create one when you’re staring at a blank page?
 Fortunately, there are some simple steps you can follow.

 The first step is to compile a comprehensive list of stakeholders.
 The Project Management Institute defines a stakeholder as “anyone who is impacted by the project or can impact the project in a positive or negative way.”
 This includes individuals and stakeholder groups, for example “All Employees.”

 Begin building your list by interviewing your key stakeholders, like project sponsors, executives, managers, and others who have significant influence over the project.
-During the interview, ask for their preferred level of engagement with the project, including the frequency and type of communications they would like to receive, which meetings or presentations they would like to attend, and ask for any other individuals or groups they feel should be included in the stakeholder list.
+During the interview, ask for their preferred level of engagement with the project, including the frequency and type of communications they would like to receive, which meetings or presentations they would like to attend, and ask for any other stakeholders they feel should be included in the list.

 Now gather your project team and complete the list in a brainstorming session.
 It’s important to have the team’s input on the list, to ensure that it’s accurate and comprehensive.

 Once you’ve accomplished those two activities, your stakeholder list should be in good shape.
-You will update the list as the project progresses, but it’s important to start with a well-thought first pass.
+You'll update the list as the project progresses, but it’s important to start with a well-thought first pass.

 Step 2.
 Stakeholder analysis